-Our action plan is to deploy more projects with EMS's in future to scale up the EMS product, which is a part of the EnergyNXT platform.
+Our action plan for 2018 was to deploy more projects with EMS's in future to scale up the EMS product, which is a part of the EnergyNXT platform.
 As the development of energy projects in which the EMS's will be used is the investigation phase, we expect on a yearly basis to double the number of EMS's installed.
 This is a careful estimation.

-This results in the following action plan:
+This resulted in the following action plan: